 Many of our customers have asked us if we ever directly contact these users - the answer is absolutely not.
 There is no circumstance under which we will ever directly contact your users without your knowledge and consent.
 This information is kept strictly confidential and is not shared to any third parties other than the authentication system.

 Account ID is the most important data point, and serves as the Tenant's account number.
 If you are using FusionPBX, make sure you use the FusionPBX domain in this field (more on that below).
 The Account ID will not accept spaces or special characters.

-Associating an Endpoint with a Tenant
+Associating an IP with a Tenant

-Inside the Tenant menu, select "Endpoints."
+Inside the Tenant menu, select "IPs."

 Associating a phone number with a Tenant